Comprehensive COBRA Insurance Information

 Yes.
 When you receive your COBRA insurance enrollment form, you will be able to choose you would like to sign up for COBRA insurance coverage.
 This means that you can pick and choose who will continue to be covered under the health insurance policy with COBRA.
 You can choose to just cover your spouse and find alternative insurance for yourself.

-Can I cancel my COBRA insurance?
+Can I keep my HSA or flexible spending account with COBRA insurance?

 More COBRA Insurance Questions and Answers